Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 ### The sphere

 As we've seen, $\Delta^3$ is a triangulation of $S^2$-- and so is any pyramid.
-To get something similar as we got for the cylinder and the torus, take a pyramid and cut the edges connecting triangles above the base, getting something like this diagram indicating how to glue the edges to form a pyramid back again:
+To get something similar as we got for the cylinder and the torus, take a pyramid and cut the edges connecting triangles above the base, getting this figure:

 IMG!!!
 (RECORTADO)